 On 30 April 2014, the Company entered into a warrant subscription agreement (the "Warrant Subscription Agreement") with JD Edward Asset Management Company Limited, an independent third party (the "Subscriber") in relation to the subscription of a total of 200,000,000 unlisted warrants (the "Warrant(s)") by the Subscriber at the issue price of HK\$0.01 per unit of Warrants (the "Warrant Subscriptions").
 The Warrants entitled the Subscriber to subscribe in cash for an aggregate of 200,000,000 shares in the Company at the subscription price of HK\$0.1648 per new share (subject to anti-dilutive adjustment) for a period of 60 months commencing from the date of issue of the Warrants.
 On 29 May 2014, the conditions set out in the Warrant Subscription Agreement have been fulfilled and completion of the Warrant Subscriptions took place.
 The net proceeds from the Warrant Subscriptions (after expenses of approximately HK\$346,000) were approximately HK\$1,654,000.
 Pursuant to an ordinary resolution passed at the extraordinary general meeting of the Company on 3 June 2015, a specific mandate was given to the directors of the Company to allot and issue new Shares (subject to adjustment) upon exercise of subscription rights attaching to the Warrants.
 On 23 June 2015, the Company completed a bonus issue on the basis of two bonus shares for every one held by the existing shareholders ("Bonus Issue").
 As a result of the Bonus Issue, the subscription price for such warrant shares and the number of warrant shares to be issued and allotted upon exercise of the subscription rights attached to the Warrants shall be adjusted from HK\$0.1648 to HK\$0.0549 and from 200,000,000 shares to 600,000,000 shares respectively.
 On 23 November 2016, the Subscriber as transferor, transferred 200,000,000 Warrants to six individuals, as transferees, at a consideration of HK\$2,000,000 (at HK\$0.01 per Warrant).
-At as the date of this report, no Warrants have been exercised and the Company has not utilised any of the net proceeds.
+On 14 May 2019, two existing holders of Warrants, as transferors, transferred an aggregate of 155,000,000 Warrants to one existing holder of Warrants and one body corporate, as transferees, at a total consideration of HK\$1,550,000 (at HK\$0.01 per warrant).
+On 20 May 2019, 195,000,000 Warrants had been exercised for a total cash consideration, before expenses, of approximately HK\$32,117,000 and the Company issued an aggregate of 585,000,000 new ordinary shares of a par value of HK\$0.01 each upon the exercise of the Warrants.
+The outstanding 5,000,000 Warrants were lapsed on 28 May 2019.